janakg/jss-nested/readme.md

     '&:hover': {
       background: 'blue'
     },
+    // Add a global .clear class to the container.
     '&.clear': {
       clear: 'both'
     },
+    // Reference a global .button scoped to the container.
     '& .button': {
       background: 'red'
     },
-    '&.selected, &.active': {
+    // Use multiple container refs in one selector '&.selected, &.active': {
       border: '1px solid red'
+    },
+    // Reference the local rule "button".
+    '& $button': {
+      padding: '10px'
     }
+  },
+  button: {
+    color: 'red'
   }
 })
 ```